jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 #### Mechanized Chassis
 While there are many variants of Power Armor, they are all based on a similar mechansized chassis and share many similar attributes.
 Those common attributes are listed below.

-* Entering and exiting the mechanized chassis is a full round action.
+* Entering and exiting the mechanized chassis is a full round action
-* Advantage on all `STR` ability checks.
+* Advantage on all `STR` ability checks
-* Double carrying capacity.
+* Double carrying capacity
-* Cannot be flanked.
+* Cannot be flanked
-* Unable to benefit from cover.
+* Unable to benefit from cover
-* Treated as a mechanical unit.
+* Treated as both a mechanical and biological unit
-* No penalty for using ranged weapons while engaged in melee.
+* No penalty for using ranged weapons while engaged in melee

 Entering and exiting the mechanized chassis is a full round action.